Gozzo18/FoCG_Homework2/readme.md

-# Yocto/Pathtrace: Tiny Path Tracer
+# Homework 2 - Yocto/Pathtrace: Tiny Path Tracer

 In this homework, you will learn how to build a simple path tracer with enough features to make it robust for many scenes.
 In particular, you will learn how to